-- 12. Entrants agree in advance to promotional non-broadcast showcase screenings organised on behalf of Prix CIRCOM Regional and for other non-broadcast use, including online delivery, for the promotion of the Prix. - 13.
-Entrants agree in advance that brief excerpts from programmes may be freely broadcast or delivered online as part of regional news reports or promotional items about Prix CIRCOM Regional and in any programme on the award ceremony or about the awards. - 14.
+- RULE 12.
+Entrants agree in advance to promotional non-broadcast showcase screenings organised on behalf of Prix CIRCOM Regional and for other non-broadcast use, including online delivery, for the promotion of the Prix. - RULE 13.
+Entrants agree in advance that brief excerpts from programmes may be freely broadcast or delivered online as part of regional news reports or promotional items about Prix CIRCOM Regional and in any programme on the award ceremony or about the awards. - RULE 14.
 Winning and commended entrants must provide a copy of the script in English or French and in the language of origin.
-This is essential for regional stations wishing to broadcast winning or commended entries.
-The script is not a requirement for other entries. - 15.
-Any costs of mail despatch, customs, insurance, where incurred, will be paid by the entrant. - 16.
-Programme materials will be retained by CIRCOM in its archives. - 17.
-Any cash prize or trophy presented will be to the entering CIRCOM Regional member station.
-It will be for that member station to decide who may represent the station to collect the trophy at any award presentation, decide who may keep the trophy and how any cash award may be used. - 18.
+This is essential for member stations wishing to broadcast winning or commended entries.
+The script is not a requirement for other entries. - RULE 15.
+Any costs of mail despatch, customs, insurance, where incurred, will be paid by the entrant. - RULE 16.
+Programme materials provided for the Prix judging will be retained by CIRCOM in its archives. - RULE 17.
+Any cash or trophy or other benefit presented as an award will be to the entering CIRCOM Regional member station.
+It will be for that member station to decide who may represent the station to collect the trophy at any award presentation, decide who may keep the trophy, and how any cash award may be used. - RULE 18.
 In the case of the internship for the winner of the Young Onscreen Talent category, monies will be retained by CIRCOM to ensure that they are used solely for the purpose of the internship and to ease administrative liaison with the host broadcasters.
-If, for any reason, it proves impossible to agree an internship, an agreement will be reached between CIRCOM Regional, the sponsor (TVR) and the winner on how benefits can accrue to the winning entry. - 19.
-Where the entry is from one station but the programme is a co-produced programme, the submitting station is required to inform any partner stations who have contributed to that programme.
-The award will be made to the submitting station and it will be for the submitting station to decide how the prize money is allocated. - 20.
+If, for any reason, it proves impossible to agree an internship, an agreement will be reached between CIRCOM Regional, the sponsor (TVR) and the winner on how benefits can accrue to the winning entry. - RULE 19.
+Where the entry is from one station, but the programme is a co-produced programme, the submitting station is required to inform any partner stations who have contributed to that programme.
+The award will be made to the submitting station and it will be for the submitting station to decide how the prize money is allocated. - RULE 20.
 Where more than one co-producing stations submit the same programme, any award will be joint.
 It will be for the winning stations to decide how the prize money is allocated.
-In the case of disagreement, the decision of CIRCOM will be final. - 21.
-Co-producing stations may submit different programmes from the same series. - 22.
-A member who is also sponsor is permitted to win its own sponsorship money. - 23.
+In the case of disagreement, the decision of CIRCOM will be final. - RULE 21.
+Co-producing stations may submit different programmes from the same series. - RULE 22.
+A member who is also sponsor is permitted to win its own sponsorship money. - RULE 23.
 It is a requirement that every winning station will ensure that a relevant representative attends the gala presentation to accept the trophy.
-Failure to do so may result in the withholding of trophy, prize money and expenses. - 24.
+Failure to do so may result in the withholding of trophy, prize money and expenses. - RULE 24.
 It is a requirement that relevant and qualified staff representing every winner and commended entry will attend the CIRCOM Conference to take part in any workshop on the Prix, discuss their entry and collect their award onstage as part of the gala if asked, or in some other way to promote their success.
-Failure to do so may result in the withholding of prize money and expenses. - 25.
-The English language version of the Rules of Entry takes precedence over any other version. - 26.
-In any dispute, the decision of the President and Chair of the Judges, David Lowen, will be considered final and binding on all entrants.
+Failure to do so may result in the withholding of prize money and expenses. - RULE 25.
+The English language version of the Rules of Entry takes precedence over any other version. - RULE 26.
+In any dispute, the decision of the President Mojca Recek will be considered final and binding on all entrants.
 Any significant dispute will be reported to the Executive Committee of CIRCOM Regional.